UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/riscv.rst

 This must be fixed in the ``InstructionMetadata`` constructor.
 A new entry should be added to the switch statement and the pseudoinstruction mnemonic checked.
 The correct set of operands can then be set.
 A couple of helper functions are used for common operand fixes.

 To ensure all pseudoinstructions are accounted for, the table in chapter 25 of the `RISC-V Unprivileged specification <https://riscv.org/technical/specifications/>`_ should be checked.
 It is recommended to implement all pseudoinstructions for all currently implemented instructions.

+Rounding Modes
+**************

+RISC-V floating point instructions can use either static or dynamic rounding modes.
+The former embedded as 3 bits within the instruction encoding, and the later held as 3 bits of the ``fcsr`` system register.

+To enforce static rounding modes, the function ``setStaticRoundingModeThen`` is used.
+This takes the execution logic of the instruction as a parameter in the form of a lambda function. ``setStaticRoundingModeThen`` extracts the rounding mode from the raw instruction encoding as Capstone currently doesn't perform this functionality.
+It then changes the C++ ``fenv`` rounding mode before calling the lambda to perform the execution logic within this new environment.
+Before returning execution to the switch statement, it reverts the ``fenv`` rounding mode to its initial state to preserve the dynamic rounding mode.

+Updating the dynamic rounding mode can only be performed by a change to the ``fcsr`` system register.
+This is done using a Zicsr instruction and must happen atomically.
+To enforce this functionality, the relevant instruction causes a non-fatal exception.
+This forces all instructions earlier in program order to be committed and all instructions later to be flushed from the pipeline.
+This allows the ``fenv`` rounding mode to be changed while the pipeline is sterile, thus preventing incorrect rounding of speculatively executed instructions.

+Zicsr
+*****

+The Zicsr extension is required by the F and D extensions; however, this is left with dummy implementations for this release (0.9.6).
+Therefore, the ``fcsr`` register is not updated based on the result of operations or the changing of the rounding mode.
+Thus far, this has not affected our ability to run typical high performance computing applications and miniapps.